 - 12.1.1 Policy CS6: Promoting Barnet's Town Centres in the Core Strategy sets out that the town centres are a crucial indicator of the overall economic health and suburban success of the borough.
 The Development Management Policies DPD will provide the detailed policy framework within which Barnet's suburban town centres can be managed to maintain their vitality and viability.

 - 12.1.2 The following town centres are the focus of this policy:

 - Brent Street

+- Golders Green

 - Burnt Oak

+- Hendon

 - Cricklewood

+- Mill Hill

 - Chipping Barnet

+- New Barnet

 - Colindale, the Hyde

+- North Finchley

 - Edgware

+- Temple Fortune

 - East Finchley

+- Whetstone

 - Finchley Church End

-- Golders Green

-- Hendon

-- Mill Hill

-- New Barnet

-- North Finchley

-- Temple Fortune

-- Whetstone

 - 12.1.3 The Core Strategy identifies key town centres for placemaking and economic focus at Edgware, Finchley Church End, North Finchley and Chipping Barnet.
 For all town centres it promotes competitive town centre environments that provide consumer choice.
-This will ensure in a period of consolidated growth successful Barnet centres in successful London suburbs.
+This will ensure successful Barnet centres are maintained in a period of consolidated growth helping to maintain successful London suburbs.

 - 12.1.4 A new town centre will be created as part of the regeneration of Brent Cross/Cricklewood.
 This aims to turn the existing traditional out of town shopping centre into a metropolitan town centre with a new high street which spans across the A406 North Circular Road, linking to a new railway station.